clastix/kamaji/docs/content/guides/datastore-migration.md

 # Datastore Migration

-On the admin cluster, you can deploy one or more multi-tenant datastores as `etcd`, `PostgreSQL`, and `MySQL` to save the state of the tenant clusters.
+On the Management Cluster, you can deploy one or more multi-tenant datastores as `etcd`, `PostgreSQL`, and `MySQL` to save the state of the Tenant Clusters.
 A Tenant Control Plane can be migrated from a datastore to another one without service disruption or without complex and error prone backup & restore procedures.

 This guide will assist you to live migrate Tenant's data from a datastore to another one having the same `etcd` driver.